 Choosing a test.
 The different

-all "protect" you to some extent against capitalizing on chance
+"protect" us to some extent against capitalizing on chance (due

-the comparisons).
-All tests allow you to compare means under the assumption
+comparisons).
+All tests enable us to compare means under the assumption

 to the study.
 These tests are discussed in the Post-hoc tab topic.
 For now, simply